 Many people post book reviews on their blogs, but I usually post reports on reading group discussions.
 In my general opinion, a survey of what a bunch of people said about a book is more informative than my opinion alone.
 While it is often true, sometimes we have discussions that are not very informative.
 This usually happens when instead of analyzing a book in depth, people chat about various cute, trivial bits of it that they liked.
-(Usually it happens with books that are not very deep themselves. :-)) As a result I sometimes look at the discussion report and realize it contains no clue whether a particular novel is worth reading.
+(Usually it happens with books that are not very deep in and of themselves.)
+As a result I sometimes look at the discussion report and realize it contains no clue whether a particular novel is worth reading.
 So once in a while I'll haughtily assume that my own opinion may be more informative than a survey of others' opinions.
 Today is one of such days, and John Scalzi's "Android's Dream" is one of those books.

 I got started on this book in a skeptical frame of mind.
 The cover blurb clearly showed this lighthearted space romp did not exemplify "literature of ideas", the kind of SF I like best.
 Indeed, if you check out its summary on Amazon --